/Teaching/Operating Systems/Tutorials/Default SWEB’s features

 Some part of an operating system always depends on the used computer (CPU) architecture.
 Interrupt and execution-threads handling is platform specific to a large degree.
 Therefore SWEB has two separate classes called

-Now that everything necessary for managing and handling is created, the kernel-services can start to run and the user-programs can be loaded.
+Now that everything necessary for managing and handling is created, the kernel services can start to run and the user programs can be loaded.
 The already created console is added to the scheduler’s list of executed threads.
-The second kernel thread started in the startup-sequence is the “mount-minix and start user-programs” thread.
-It mounts the second partition of the virtual disk-image containing the user-programs and starts them up as user-threads.
+The second kernel thread started in the startup sequence is the “ProcessRegistry” thread.
+It mounts the second partition of the virtual disk image containing the user programs and starts them up as defined in

 yield() method is called, resulting in a context switch.

-The course tasks relevant SWEB components / classes are explained here in short:
+The course tasks relevant SWEB components and classes are explained here in short:

 Operating system services are implemented as kernel threads.
-Examples are the console, the idle thread and the “mount-minix and start user-programs” thread (for details see above).
+Examples are the console, the idle thread, and the ProcessRegistry (for details see above).
 Kernel threads have (theoretically) full access to all kernel resources.
-To create a kernel thread you just have to derive from the Thread base-class and implement the run method.
+To create a kernel thread you just have to derive from the Thread base class and implement the run method.

 ELF32binaries, like the